Generic Name: mitoxantrone (mye-TOX-an-trone)

 - if you are taking any prescription or nonprescription medicine, herbal preparation, or dietary supplement

 - if you have allergies to medicines, foods, or other substances

 - if you have anemia, blood-clotting problems, bone marrow depression, an infection, liver problems, heart problems, gout, or unusual or unexpected bleeding

 - if you have previously received chemotherapy or have received radiation therapy in the chest area

 Some MEDICINES MAY INTERACT with Novantrone.
 Tell your health care provider if you are taking any other medicines, especially any of the following:

-- Cyclosporine because the risk of Novantrone's side effects may be increased
+- Trastuzumab because the risk of its side effects may be increased by Novantrone

 - Digoxin or hydantoins (eg, phenytoin) because their effectiveness may be decreased by Novantrone